bahamas10/basher/README.md

 ... and it's installed

-The final step is to create a basic configuration file that tells `basher` that the repo is installed to `/var/basher`.
+The final step was to create a basic configuration file that tells `basher` that the repo is installed to `/var/basher`.
 If you skip this step, you will need to pass the directory into `basher` with `-d /var/basher`.